 As a rule, four expansion strips are installed - two expand when one force is applied, the other two are compressed.
 The four expansion strips are connected via a Wheatstone bridge circuit, which is supplied by an electrical voltage.
 If the resistances of the Strain Gauges differ, the output signal changes.
 As a result, the introduced force can be determined exactly.

-The DMS measuring principle offers decisive advantages - among others:
+The strain gauge measuring principle offers decisive advantages - among others:

-- Strain gauges with strain gauges give very accurate results as they can be precisely calibrated.
+- Strain gauges give very accurate results as they can be precisely calibrated.

 - Unwanted influences are compensated by the Wheatstone bridge circuit - such as the influence of temperature on the zero point.
 This allows you to use the force transducers even under unfavorable environmental conditions.

-- DMS sensors work drift-free and can therefore be used over the long term.
+- Strain gauge sensors work drift-free and can therefore be used over the long term.
 In addition, the spring body can be optimally reproduced.